 Auburn upends No. 5 Tennessee 84-80 in regular-season finale

-Auburn upends No. 5 Tennessee 84-80 in regular-season finaleAuburn forward Anfernee McLemore (24) defends as Tennessee guard Lamonte Turner (1) looks to shoot during the first half of an NCAA college basketball game Saturday, March 9, 2019, in Auburn, Ala.
-(AP Photo/Julie Bennett)

 AUBURN, Ala.
+(AP) — The Auburn Tigers saved their best for last, and so did Jared Harper.

-(AP) -- Jared Harper made four straight free throws over the final 31 seconds to help Auburn clinch an 84-80 victory over No. 5 Tennessee on Saturday in the regular-season finale.
+Harper made four straight free throws over the final 31 seconds and two late 3-pointers to help Auburn clinch an 84-80 victory over No. 5 Tennessee on Saturday in the regular-season finale.

 The Volunteers (27-4, 15-3) could have clinched at least a share of the SEC regular-season title with a win but now need No. 10 LSU to lose to Vanderbilt.
 They have never won back-to-back league crowns.

+"A year ago, you think about it, we win the league with five losses," Tennessee coach Rick Barnes said.
+"This year we only have three.
+You have to learn from this.
+Some of the mistakes we made today, we can't make.
+Not at this time of year."

+Auburn relished the spoiler role this time.
+The Tigers will be the No. 5 SEC seed and receive a first-round bye in the league tournament.

-Samir Doughty collected a long rebound and made a 3-pointer to beat the shot clock.
+Auburn's Samir Doughty grabbed the ball after Grant Williams' shot was blocked and made a 3-pointer to beat the shot clock.
 Harper hit two free throws with 31 seconds left for an 80-74 cushion, and Jordan Bone's 3-point attempt at the other end didn't fall.

 Bone then missed a 3-point try and teammate Jordan Bowden couldn't control the rebound, which went out of bounds.